 Eight three-hour sessions, one hour on land and two hours in a warm-water pool.
 The number of classes/day varies by location.
-See "Our basic class is..." here.
+See our Class formats here.

 If you take a vacation class (fly or drive and stay in a hotel where the class is taught) the class is 5 days long, usually Monday-Friday.
 We have vacation classes Monday-Friday for two reasons: at a hotel, there are fewer guests in the pool during the week.
-And, after class if you have the weekend off before you return to work, you have time to absorb what you learned.
+And, after class you have the weekend off before you return to work to absorb what you learned.
 Your mind may be reeling with what you learned and how your beliefs have changed.

-From time to time, a vacation class is a bit longer when it's taught in conjunction with an Instructor Training.
+From time to time, a vacation class is taught in conjunction with an Instructor Training.
 At such classes, instructors from other states or countries attend to learn to teach our system: they participate in a Beginning class as trainees.
 This means more instructors for the Beginning class.